MarcosFernandez/gemtools-cnv/Readme.md

 To know more about how to use GEM-Tools-cnv to perform Copy number calls visit [Gemtools cnv Pipeline Documentation] (http://statgen.cnag.cat/docgemtoolscnv/gemtools/index.html).

 If you have JIP pipeline system visit [CNV Pipeline with JIP] (http://statgen.cnag.cat/docgemtoolscnv/).
-And run the pipeline with Three Steps.
+Run the pipeline in Three Steps!!

 Licensing